 We also try to get as many people to take and pass the BMFA "B" test and can provide help in achieving the end result.

-Below are links to PDF documents from the BMFA Web site
+Below are links to PDF document from the BMFA Web site